Saturn Bomberman: Reviews

 Next Generation reviewed the Japanese version of the game as an import in 1996, rating it four stars out of five, and stated that "even a mediocre Bomberman game is still worth checking out, and a must for gregarious Saturn fans."
 In Japan, the game sold 129,616 units.

 Accolades

-Electronic Gaming Monthly gave Saturn Bomberman the 1997 Game of the Year awards for "Saturn Game of the Year" and "Multiplayer Game of the Year".
-The same year, Electronic Gaming Monthly listed it as the 10th best console video game of all time, remarking that while it was only slightly better than the Bomberman games for the older Super NES and TurboGrafx-16, it was nonetheless the best entry in the series to date.
+In Electronic Gaming Monthlys 100th issue, Saturn Bomberman would tie with Castlevania: Symphony of the Night for Game of the Month.
+Later that year, the magazine would award Saturn Bomberman the 1997 Game of the Year awards for "Saturn Game of the Year" and "Multiplayer Game of the Year".
+The same year, Electronic Gaming Monthly listed it as the 10th best console video game of all time, remarking that while it was only slightly better than the Bomberman games for the older Super NES and TurboGrafx-16, it was nonetheless the best entry in the series to date..
 Digitiser ranked it the second best Saturn game of 1997, below Fighters Megamix.

 In 2008, IGN ranked Saturn Bomberman eight on their "Top 10 Sega Saturn Games" list, and in 2009 called it the best Bomberman game along with Bomberman '93.
 In 2012, GamesRadar ranked the game fourth on their "Best Saturn games of all time" list.
 In 2014, Retro Gamer placed the game on their "Top Ten Saturn Games" list.